 Sign up to our email list and receive regular updates from Freedonia.

-Freedonia's 2014 Funding Application Round is now open!
-The deadline for applications has been EXTENDED to March 7, 2014.
+Freedonia's 2015 Funding Application Round is now open!
+The deadline for applications is March 31, 2015.

 Freedonia is a Canadian organization that provides small grants to support grassroots organizing that promotes radical and democratic social change.